Clarity does not simplify truth. It makes truth accessible so that it can be held, tested, and defended by everyone it reaches.

 — The Declaration of Independence

 And this is where the most dangerous form of corruption lives.
-When the defining authority is mutable, every criterion can be redefined while the language stays intact.
+When the foundation is treated as mutable, every criterion can be redefined while the language stays intact.
 If the state defines justice, the Judge serves the state.
 If the collective defines service, the Servant serves the mob.
 If the market defines cultivation, the Steward serves shareholders.
 The archetypes are still invoked, the language of justice, service, and cultivation is still deployed, but the decisions that pass the corrupted triad bear no resemblance to the ones that would pass the intact version.
 The definitions shift gradually, the language persists, and by the time anyone notices, the triad has become a tool of power rather than a measure of integrity.

 Where Corruption Enters